ContainerSSH/containerssh.github.io/docs/reference/dockerrun.md

 The `container`, `host`, and `network` options contain settings described in the [Docker API](https://docs.docker.com/engine/api/v1.41/#operation/ContainerCreate).

 The `containerName` option contains the name for the container.
-If the a container already exists with the same name the container creation will fail, so this should be left empty for most use cases.
+If a container already exists with the same name the container creation will fail, so this should be left empty for most use cases.

 ### Basic container configuration